 Set in a 2000 square foot store located in Manhattan’s 10th Ave. retail corridor, STORY is a retail concept that takes the point of view of a magazine, changes like a gallery and sells things like a store.
-That means every four to eight weeks, STORY completely reinvents itself – from merchandise and store design to floor plan and fixtures – to bring to light a new theme, trend, or issue.
+That means every four to eight weeks, STORY completely reinvents itself -from the design to the merchandise – with the goal of bringing to light a new theme, trend or issue.

-So how did it all get started?
-Founded by Rachel Shechtman who has served as a brand consultant for the likes of Kraft, TOMS shoes and Lincoln, the idea was to create a retail concept that could serve as a matchmaker between brands and consumers, integrating strategies of marketing, merchandising, and business development.
+So how did it get started?
+Founded by Rachel Shechtman, a former brand consultant for Kraft, TOMS shoes and Lincoln, the idea was to create a retail concept that would serve as a matchmaker between brands and consumers, integrating strategies of marketing, merchandising, and business development.

 In 2011, STORY launched in Beta as a “Startup Store,” spotlighting emerging digital retailers and has gone on to create concepts including Color, Making Things, Love, and Made in America, working with partners including American Express, Intel, and Target.
 Constants of its ever-changing model: a view of retail that goes beyond the transaction and a permanent space where the experience is everything and collaboration tells a STORY.

 What comes next…you’ll just have to wait and see.